haex-space/haex-sdk/README.md

 ## Framework Integration

-The HaexHub SDK provides **framework-specific adapters** for seamless integration with popular frameworks:
+The HaexVault SDK provides **framework-specific adapters** for seamless integration with popular frameworks:

 ### 🎯 Quick Start by Framework